Campus Safety and Security

 Ticket fees range from $25 - $75 per ticket and must be paid within 10 days.
 Continued violations of parking regulations may result in your car being towed including all fines and expenses for towing.
 Students receiving tickets will have the fee placed on their student financial account after this time frame.
 Employees and visitors will be billed for any fines accrued.

-Individuals wishing to appeal a parking ticket issued by the Department of Safety and Security, must fill out an official written appeal form.
+Individuals wishing to appeal a parking ticket issued by the Department of Campus Safety, must fill out an official written appeal form.
 Appeal forms are located in Plant Operations Division Office or in the Employee Mailroom.
 All appeals must be made within 10 days of the issuance date on the ticket.
 No other forms of appeal are accepted at this time.